-The distance between dog and handler must be distinct.
-The grade should be lowered, if the dog walks very near to the handler, more so if it disturbs or hinders the handler, and the grade should be dropped even more if the dog leans on or touches the handler.
+The grade should be lowered, if the dog disturbs or hinders the handler or if the dog frequently walks touching the handler or is leaning on the handler.

-Some caution, on part of the handler, is allowed when walking backwards.
-No more than 1-2 grades should be dropped, if the heelwork during walking backwards is not quite perfect.
+Some caution, on part of the handler is allowed when walking backwards.
+No more than 1-2 grades should be dropped, if the heelwork during walking backwards is bad.